leomotors/salim-bot/docs/bot_settings.md

 If Limited Training is enabled, only these people in this list can train bot.

 Add User's Username for Example "HelloWorld#1234"

+## remote_quote (Default: true)

+Pull quality salim quotes from <a href="https://github.com/narze/awesome-salim-quotes">narze/awesome-salim-quotes</a>

+If disabled, only local quotes are used